hmnhGeek/stock-price-auto-tracker/README.md

 ## Add-Ons

-In addition to the core features of the Mini Stock Price Tracker, we've implemented several add-ons to enhance your experience.
+In addition to the core features of the Mini Stock Price Tracker, I've implemented several add-ons to enhance your experience.

 ### Adding a Stock

 Users can add new stocks to their watchlist by providing the stock symbol, name, and its initial price.
 The application ensures that the symbol is in uppercase for consistency.
-Newly added stocks will be displayed in the stock selector, and their prices will be updated every minute along with the existing stocks.
+Newly added stocks will be displayed in the stock selector, and their prices will be updated every minute just like the existing stocks.

 ### Deleting a Stock